Amaury Rivera: Business

 Rivera was recognized as Mexico's best marketing executive in 1998 by the Mexican Businessmen Chamber.

 From 1996 to 1998, while in his mid-30s, Rivera was responsible for the start-up of Centennial and Lamda Communications, the first two competitors of the dominant Puerto Rico Telephone Company, as a result of the 1996 Federal Telecommunications Act and the local Puerto Rico Telecommunications Act.
 His efforts at both companies provided local consumers choices they had never had in the wireless and wireline markets.

 Rivera served as vice president and general manager of Perry Products of Puerto Rico from 1993 to 1995.

-During 1989–1993, Rivera was Assistant to the President and Vice President of Industrias Vassallo Inc.
+During 1989–1993, Rivera was assistant to the president and vice president of Industrias Vassallo Inc.

-From 1984 to 1989, Rivera worked as a Wall Street Financial Analyst and Investment Banker for Bear Stearns & Co. in New York.
+From 1984 to 1989, Rivera worked as a Wall Street financial analyst and investment banker for Bear Stearns & Co. in New York.

 Active and past board participation

-Rivera is an independent board member of Banco Bilbao Vizcaya Argentaria.
+Rivera was an independent board member of Banco Bilbao Vizcaya Argentaria.

-Rivera was Secretary, Vice President and President of the Board of the Puerto Rico Products Association.
+Rivera was Secretary, vice president and president of the Board of the Puerto Rico Products Association.

-Rivera was Chairman of the Universal Service Committee of the Puerto Rico Telecommunications Board 1997.
+Rivera was chairman of the Universal Service Committee of the Puerto Rico Telecommunications Board 1997.

-Rivera served as Member of Small Business Round Table of Exports under Secretary of Commerce Ronald Brown during Bill Clinton’s presidency.
+Rivera served as member of Small Business Round Table of Exports under Secretary of Commerce Ronald Brown during Bill Clinton’s presidency.

 Rivera was a delegate and member of the Conference on Small Businesses of the White House; he also presided over the San Juan area hearings in 1996.

 Rivera was a member of the Export Committee for the Center of Opportunities for Minority Businesses of the United States Chamber of Commerce, 1995–1996.

-He was appointed by New York Governor Mario Cuomo as Member of the New York State Small Business Advisory Board.